Extended & Professional Education Applicants

 At Towson University, learning isn’t limited to traditional undergraduate and graduate programs.
 Learning opportunities abound for students of all ages, experiences and professional backgrounds.

-The Towson University Center for Professional Studies offers those seeking to enhance or start their careers in various fields.
-We offer various courses that prepare students for certifications to jump start careers in Business Management, Computer Systems, Health and Medical Administration, and Digital Marketing.
+Towson University Continuing and Professional Studies offers those seeking to enhance or start their careers in various fields.
+We offer various courses that prepare students for certifications to jump start careers in Business Management, Information Technology, and Health and Medical Administration.
 Courses are offered in-class as well as online and are available throughout the year for your convenience.

 The Golden ID Tuition Reduction program extends special privileges to senior citizens, including tuition waivers, use of the library and recreational facilities, and discounts on parking permits.